- On 5 May, 2026

 Tips for first-timers at Sziget Festival

 Heading to Sziget for the first time?
-You’re in for an unforgettable ride.
-Whether you’re camping, staying nearby, or just coming for a day or two, a little preparation goes a long way.
-Here’s what you need to know to feel confident and comfortable from day one.
+You’re in for an unforgettable experience.
+Whether you’re camping, staying nearby, or just coming for a day or two, a bit of preparation makes everything easier.
+Here’s what you need to feel comfortable from day one.

 What kind of food is available?

-Sziget is a global food village — you’ll find something from nearly every corner of the world.
-From Thai noodles and Mexican burritos to classic Hungarian lángos, the festival offers a huge variety of cuisines across food trucks, tents, and international kitchens.
+Sziget is like a global food village — you’ll find options from all over the world.
+From Thai noodles and Mexican burritos to traditional Hungarian lángos, the variety is huge.

 Vegan and allergy-friendly options

 Yes — Sziget is very inclusive when it comes to dietary needs.
-Look out for clearly marked stalls offering:
+You’ll find clearly marked stalls offering:

-- Vegan dishes like burritos, veggie dogs, and grain bowls
+- Vegan meals like burritos, veggie bowls, and plant-based burgers

 What to pack for Sziget

-- Reusable water bottle – You can refill it at free water stations across the island
+- Reusable water bottle – free refill stations are available

-- Light jacket or hoodie – Nights can be cool, even in August
+- Light jacket or hoodie – nights can be cooler than expected

-- Poncho or raincoat – Because summer showers are no joke
+- Poncho or raincoat – weather can change quickly

-- Sunscreen and sunglasses – There’s plenty of sun, but little shade
+- Sunscreen and sunglasses – there’s limited shade in some areas

 How drinks, water stations, and the cashless system work